Despical/OITC/.github/README.md

 or killing other players.
 When a player reaches 25 points the game ends and winner is the player who reached first.

 ## Documentation
 More information can be found on the [wiki page](https://github.com/Despical/OITC/wiki).
 The [Javadoc](https://javadoc.jitpack.io/com/github/Despical/OITC/latest/javadoc/index.html) can be browsed.
-Questions related to the usage of One in the Chamber should be posted on my [Discord server](https://discord.com/invite/Vhyy4HA).

 ## Using One in the Chamber API
 The project isn't in the Central Repository yet, so specifying a repository is needed.<br>